socram8888/orca.pet/tonyhax/index.md

 Also, as an owner of a SCPH-102 console, these are a pain in the ass when it comes to chipping - in addition to the generic SCEx wobble check performed by the CD controller that is easily patchable, the boot menu on these also checks for the region string, which involve installing even more wires and a full sized Arduino Pro Mini or AtMega328 chip to patch the CPU BIOS to play out of region games.
 Not cool.

+On top of that, and unlike Action Replay or swap discs, this does **allow CD-DA games and multi-disc games to work flawlessly**.

 Download
 --------